Queensland mines legislation and dust management

-In addition, from 1 January 2017, section 89 of the Coal Mining Safety and Health Regulation 2017 will require a coal mine's safety and health management system to also provide for:
+Section 89 of the Coal Mining Safety and Health Regulation 2017 also requires a coal mine's safety and health management system to also provide for:

 - review of dust control measures and safety and health management system changes to ensure dust levels above those prescribed are reduced to within prescribed levels